ABOUT Us

 Meet Margit and Amy

 Walk and Eat is brought to you by Margit and Amy.
-Originally from the U.S., both of us have called Madrid home for a decade or more.
+Originally from the U.S., both of us have called Madrid home for more than a decade.
 After years of showing our friends and family around our adopted city, we decided to make it our career!
 We can’t wait to introduce you to our city — not just its historic buildings and beautiful plazas, but the inspiring people who keep Madrid’s culinary traditions alive.

 Margit is a passionate home cook and culinary adventurer.
 She has hiked to cheese caves in the Picos de Europa mountains, eaten paella in rice paddies in Valencia, gone bodega hopping in the Rioja countryside, eaten freshly caught octopus in Ibiza and is always on the lookout for the next great bite.
 With Madrid as her home base, the city’s markets and bustling tapas bars are her daily stomping grounds.